Symptom checker

 - Total sleep: 14–18 hours per day, in 2–4 hour stretches

-- No consolidated night sleep — normal and expected.
-The circadian system does not mature until around 3–4 months
+- No consolidated night sleep — normal and expected

 - Newborns cannot be "spoiled" by responsive settling